vincentoleary/My-Resume/cv.md

 * Forecasted potential range expansion of invasive crayfish using MaxEnt and online environmental data

 ## Teaching and Outreach
-*2018* **English Second Language Teacher** - assisted the Aquinas Center with their "English for Speakers of Other Languages" courses
+*2018* **English Second Language Teacher**
+* Assisted Aquinas Center with their "English for Speakers of Other Languages" courses

-*2017 - 2018* **Society for Science and the Public Advocate** - volunteered with the Drexel Lindy Center and School District of Philadelphia as a teaching assistant in 9th and 10th grade science classrooms
+*2017 - 2018* **Society for Science and the Public Advocate**
+* Volunteered with Lindy Center for Civic Engagement and School District of Philadelphia as a teaching assistant in 9th and 10th grade science classrooms

-*2016 - 2017* **Drexel Community Scholar** - coordinated after-school STEM activities for 3rd and 4th grade students in the School District of Philadelphia
+*2016 - 2017* **Drexel Community Scholar**
+* Coordinated after-school STEM activities for 3rd and 4th grade students in the School District of Philadelphia

-*2013 - 2014* I Co-developed a new community-based-learning course at Drexel University focused on climate change, urban ecology, and scientific communication along the Schuylkill River.
+*2014 - 2015* I co-developed a new community-based-learning course at Drexel University focused on climate change, urban ecology, and scientific communication along the Schuylkill River

-*2008 - 2013* I directed educational activities such as children's summer camps and special events at the Oglebay Good Zoo.
+*2008 - 2013* I directed educational activities such as children's summer camps and special events at the Oglebay Good Zoo

 ## Skills
 *Computer* - ArcGIS, GDAL/OGR, QGIS, Python, R, OpenRefine, SQL, FileMaker Pro, Git/GitHub, Microsoft Office Suite (Word, Excel, PowerPoint, Access), Bash, Markdown (this resume written in Markdown), HTML, LaTeX

 *Field and Lab* - Managing lab notebooks, Titration, Filtration, RTK/PPK and laser level surveying, Open channel hydraulic surveys, Backpack electrofishing, Radio-telemetry, Scanning electron (SEM) and petrographic microscopy

 ## Awards and Grants